raj23manj/springBoot/jokesapp/README.md

               * used to set the URL of zipkin running server
                 - #Not mandatory; this is the default value
                 - spring.zipkin.baseUrl=http://localhost:9411

+            * need to download and install rabbit mq(see below for rabbit mq), and set zipkin to listen to it and restart zipkin
+              - RABBIT_URI=amqp://localhost java -jar zipkin-server-2.11.12-exec.jar
+              - RABBIT_URI=amqp://localhost java -jar zipkin.jar

 # To Access Environment(application-properties)
     @Autowired
     private Environment environment;